Andrew McCrorie-Shand: Biography

 He was born in Cheltenham, Gloucestershire into a musical family and taught to play piano from age 5.
 McCrorie-Shand joined the mid-1970s progressive rock band Druid as the keyboardist for the band's two studio albums on EMI Records.
 He later worked with other performers of the era such as Curved Air, Leo Sayer, Sally Oldfield, Billy Ocean and Sarah Brightman.

-McCrorie-Shand was later looked upon by the children's production company Ragdoll Productions and chosen to work on TV shows such as Teletubbies, Brum, Tots TV, Boohbah, Rosie and Jim, The Adventures of Abney & Teal, Twirlywoos, B.O.T. and the Beasties.
+McCrorie-Shand was later looked upon by the children's production company Ragdoll Productions and chosen to work on TV shows such as Teletubbies, Brum, Tots TV, Boohbah, Rosie and Jim (of which fellow Druid member Neil Brewer was a presenter), The Adventures of Abney & Teal, Twirlywoos, B.O.T. and the Beasties.

 McCrorie Shand composed music for Carrie and David's Popshop.

 McCrorie-Shand appeared in the Rosie and Jim episode "Recording Studio" with Druid bass guitarist Neil Brewer.

-He has not returned for the remake of Teletubbies, although the new show features orchestral versions of his original theme.
+He did not return for the 2015 revival of Teletubbies, although it features orchestral versions of his original theme.